 Once the Landmarks Commission approves a Spokane Register nomination for listing, the property owner(s) are required to sign a Management Agreement.
-This agreement states that he/she will abide by the outlined Management Standards and obtain a Certificate of Appropriateness for any action affecting use or exterior appearance; or involving demolition or new construction attached to the nominated property.
+This agreement states that he/she will abide by the outlined Management Standards and obtain a Certificate of Appropriateness for any action affecting use or exterior appearance (or interior features specified within the Management Agreement, Attachment A); or involving demolition or new construction attached to the nominated property.
 The Management Standards are the mechanism used to ensure that structures maintain their historic character and architectural integrity.
 The Management Standards are the Secretary of the Interior's Standards for Rehabilitation and Guidelines for the Rehabilitation of Historic Buildings (36 CFR Part 67):